kelceywilson/curriculum/modules/Simple-Book-Store--Goal-69/README.md

 - Variables, functions, files, etc. have appropriate and meaningful names.
 - Functions are small and serve a single purpose
 - Code uses a linter and there are no linting errors.
-- Code is well tested and all tests are passing.
+- Code is end-to-end tested with [chai-http][] and all tests are passing.
 - The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 #### Stories